helm/helm/CONTRIBUTING.md

   (barring the cases where (a) Kubernetes itself changed, and (b) the chart worked because it exploited a bug)
 - Chart repository functionality MUST be backward compatible
-- Go libraries inside of `pkg/` SHOULD remain backward compatible, though code inside of `cmd/` and `internal/` may be changed from release to release without notice.
+- Go libraries inside of `pkg/` MUST remain backward compatible, though code inside of `cmd/` and `internal/` may be changed from release to release without notice.

 ## Issues